fivdi/onoff/README.md

 be used after invoking its unexport method.

 ##### static accessible
-Returns True if sysfs is currently exposing the /sys/class/gpio/export and permissions are suficint to access it (aka open in write mode).
-False otherwise.
+Determine whether or not GPIO access is possible. true if the current process has the permissions required to export GPIOs to userspace. false otherwise.
+Loosely speaking, if this property is true it should be possible for the current process to create Gpio objects.

-It is notable that while this function may return false (restricting the ability to `export` new gpio pins), existing exported pins may still be accessable.
+It is notable that while this property may be false indicating that the current process does not have the permissions required to export GPIOs to userspace, existing exported GPIOs may still be accessible.

-This method is usefull for garding system that lack sysfs completly (or are fully permissioned off).
-For implementation that work in mixer permission enviroments extra steps should be taken care.
+This property is useful for mocking functionality on computers used for development that do not provide access to GPIOs.

-This is a static property, so it should be accessed as `Gpio.accessible`
+This is a static property and should be accessed as `Gpio.accessible`.

 ### Synchronous API